• Skip to primary navigation

 Christmas Dessert Charcuterie Board Ideas | Chenée Today

 This Christmas charcuterie board is one of my favorite Christmas food boards!
-It’s a dessert charcuterie board full of cookies, candy, and other seasonal treats!
+It’s a dessert charcuterie board full of cookies, candy, fresh fruit, and other seasonal sweet treats!
 Make this Christmas candy charcuterie board for your next holiday gathering!
-And if you're looking for the best cookies to fill this board, try my No Spread Sugar Cookies, my Key Lime Cookies, and my Ginger Crinkle Cookies!

 Closeup of Christmas cookie charcuterie board